HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 ##### Lifecycle events

 Install and activate are lifecycle events.
 It is common practice to create a cache of assets that will allow running the app offline when installing.
-Activation is generally used to clean up old caches and anything associated with the previous service worker.
+Activation is generally used to clean up old caches associated with the previous service worker.

 {{ figure_markup(
   caption="Usage percent of install event (desktop)",